-In response to abrupt – and still emerging – changes in the business environment due to the coronavirus pandemic, Wiley has established a Task Force dedicated to advising on a multitude of COVID-19 issues.
-The Task Force draws on the expertise of our diverse practice areas, including employment and labor; environment and product regulation; government contracts; health care; insurance; international trade; litigation, national security, privacy, cyber, and data governance; telecommunications, media, and technology; and white collar defense and government investigations.
-Our close relationships with decision-makers on Capitol Hill and in federal agencies, as they roll out the government’s urgent response to COVID-19, enable us to provide real-time advice and valuable insights to clients, with impact around the globe.
+Wiley’s COVID-19 Task Force is advising clients on a multitude of issues across numerous practice areas – including employment and labor; environment and product regulation; government contracts; health care; insurance; international trade; litigation, national security, privacy, cyber, and data governance; telecommunications, media, and technology; and white collar defense and government investigations.
+Our close relationships with decision-makers on Capitol Hill and in federal agencies, as they oversee the government’s ongoing response to COVID-19, enable us to provide real-time advice and valuable insights to clients, with impact around the globe.

 Through our partnership with Signal Group, which offers strategic communications, digital, and government relations strategies, Wiley is uniquely positioned to help our clients navigate these uncharted waters and the uncertainty that abounds.